Power-ups

 Getting started

-In the pop-up menu, select when this task should appear on your board.
-You can either use general repetition (daily, weekly, monthly, yearly) or use a custom schedule if more precision is needed.
+In the pop-up menu, choose when the task should reappear on your board.
+You can opt for a standard cycle—daily, weekly, monthly, or yearly—or create a custom schedule for more flexibility.

 Emoji Picker: Say more through comment emoticons